 The Company considers certain metrics presented in this report, such as comparable sales, comparable pharmacy sales, comparable retail sales, comparable number of prescriptions, and comparable 30-day equivalent prescriptions, number of payor/ provider partnerships at period end, number of locations with Walgreens Health Corners at period end, number of co-located VillageMD clinics at period end and number of total VillageMD/Summit/CityMD locations at period end, to be key performance indicators because the Company's management has evaluated its results of operations using these metrics and believes that these key performance indicators presented provide additional perspective and insights when analyzing the core operating performance of the Company from period to period and trends in its historical operating results.
-These key performance indicators should not be considered superior to, as a substitute for or as an alternative to, and should be considered in conjunction with, the GAAP financial measures presented herein.
-These measures, which are described in more detail in this report, may not be comparable to similarly-titled performance indicators used by other companies.
+These key performance indicators should not be considered superior to, as a substitute for or as an alternative to, and should be considered in nore detail in this report, may not be comparable to similarly-titled performance indicators used by other companies.